 Figure 4 shows that 45.8% of participants sometimes experience similarity between the sounds in their L1 and L2, suggesting occasional recognition of phonetic commonalities.
-Meanwhile, a quarter of the respondents (25%) reported never perceiving such similarity, and 16.7% indicated that they
+Meanwhile, a quarter of the respondents (25%) reported never perceiving such similarity, and 16.7% indicated that they rarely encounter phonetic similarities between the two languages.
+On the other hand, 12.5% of the individuals always notice similarities between the sounds in their first and second languages, signifying a consistent recognition of shared phonetic features.

-Figure 5 Feedback for L2 Pronunciation
+Figure 5Feedback for L2 Pronunciation

 Figure 5 shows that 58.3% of the individuals frequently received feedback from native speakers, indicating that more than half of the group had regular interaction and input from native speakers.
 20.8% never received feedback from native speakers, showing that about one-fifth of the group did not have the opportunity to get feedback from native speakers at all.
-16.7% rarely received feedback from native speakers, which minority means of the group occasionally had some feedback from native speakers, but it was not a common occurrence.
-The data points to the varying levels of access to feedback from native speakers within a given population, which could be relevant in understanding the impact of such feedback on language proficiency or learning outcomes.
+16.7% rarely received feedback from native speakers, which minority of the means group occasionally had some feedback from native speakers, but it was not a common occurrence.
+The data points to the varying levels of access to feedback from native speakers within given population, which could be relevant in understanding the impact of such feedback on language proficiency or learning outcomes.